rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

         self.__delta_time = 0
 ```

 Here, the double underscores in the variable names will give complete control of the variable to the `WindowApp` class.
-That means our applications could create their own `__time` and `__delta_time` variables without overwriting the timekeeper features in `WindowApp`.
+That means our apps could create their own `__time` and `__delta_time` variables without overwriting the timekeeper features in `WindowApp`.

 <input type="checkbox" class="checkbox inline"> Inside the `WindowApp` class, add two `@property` definitions for the `time` and `delta_time` variables.